 Doing Market Research

-Market research can feel like something “only the big agencies do.”
-The reality is that every SEO or digital marketing agency should do market research when choosing a niche to target and when prospecting.
+Market research can feel like something “only the big marketing agencies do”.
+The reality is that every SEO or digital marketing agency should be able to quickly identify how to measure qualified prospects .

 If done properly, the market research you perform when choosing a niche can also be prospecting.
 Besides qualified sales leads, what results are you looking for in your market research?
 Here are the things we think you should pay extra attention to: